-As Hands-On program participants actively engage with ancient tools and techniques, they gain new insight into skills that enabled people to survive and thrive in the challenging landscapes of the Southwest.
+Participants actively engage with ancient tools and techniques, gaining new insight into skills that enabled people to survive and thrive in the challenging landscapes of the Southwest.
 Those insights draw participants into deeper understanding of the significance of archaeological sites and artifacts, which represent tens of thousands of human lives lived in this region.
-As a result, the Hands-On program builds public advocacy for the conservation and protection of the material remains of the past.

 Some topics will be the focus of a class or workshop, and others will be the focus of a presentation.
 Click here to learn more about current class offerings and to register for classes.